das-developers/das2py-server/README.md

 ## Getting the sources

-For now some of the sources are in SVN and some in git repositories, this well change as time permits.
+For now some of the sources are in SVN and some in git repositories.
+This will change as time permits.
 ```
 svn co https://saturn.physics.uiowa.edu/svn/das2/core/stable/libdas2_3
 git clone https://github.com/das-developers/das2-pyserver.git